eatradish/Seje/README.md

 - `hexo g -d`

 ### Except VS Content?
 Does every post on your homepage need to show a summary or a whole post?
 You can modify it in _config.yml.
 The default is to display a full post.
-You can change it to this in your `$HEXOFLODDER` to display the summary.
+You can change it to this in your `$HEXOFLODDER/themes/saki.li` to display the summary.

 ```
 excerpt: true